 \begin{enumerate}[(a)] \item To \emph{estimate the prior} $\mu_\theta$ in a data-driven manner, and

 \item To use the \emph{estimated prior for downstream inference} under the \emph{oracle posterior} on $\beta$. \end{enumerate}

 While traditional Bayesian inference assumes that the prior $\mu_\theta$ is specified by the statistician, this can be problematic for high-dimensional noisy data.
-For example, assume the simple high-dimensional setting where $p=n$ and $X$ is the $n\times n$ identity matrix.
-This is the classical Gaussian sequence model In this case, the posterior distribution of $\beta \mid y,X$, witnesses proportional contribution from the prior and the likelihood, which implies that there is no posterior contraction.
+For example, consider a toy scenario where $p=n$ and $X$ is the $n\times n$ identity matrix.
+This is the classical Gaussian sequence model In this case, the posterior distribution of $\beta \mid y,X$ witnesses proportional contribution from the prior and the likelihood, which implies that there is no posterior contraction.
 In other words, all posterior based inference depends heavily on the prior, even asymptotically as $n\to\infty$.
-A misspecified prior from the statistician would therefore result in inconsistent results downstream.
-This motivates the development of procedures that can consistently estimate $\mu_{\theta_0}$. \emph{Empirical Bayes} (EB) addresses this problem by using the observed data to estimate the prior.
+A misspecified prior from the statistician would therefore result in inconsistent posterior inference.
+This motivates the development of procedures that can consistently estimate $\mu_{\theta_0}$.

+\emph{Empirical Bayes} (EB) addresses this problem by using the observed data to estimate the prior.
 For simplicity, suppose the variance $\sigma^2$ is known.
 A natural strategy for estimating $\mu_{\theta_0}$ is to maximize the marginalized likelihood

 with respect to the `hyperparameter' $\theta$.
 However, except in extreme cases (such as when $\mu_\theta$ is a normal distribution or $X^\top X$ is diagonal), the integral in \eqref{eq:marginal} does not have an explicit form.
-The problem is particularly challenging under the high-dimensional setting with $p \to \infty$, as the marginal likelihood in \eqref{eq:marginal} is extremely challenging to compute by standard numerical integration or sampling-based approaches.
+The problem is particularly challenging under the high-dimensional setting with $p \to \infty$, as the marginal likelihood in \eqref{eq:marginal} is extremely difficult to compute by standard numerical integration or sampling-based approaches.